Why do viruses spread more in winter? Cold temps are key

 2 MINUTE READ

-Cold temps create ideal conditions for virus spread
+Cold temps create ideal conditions

 Risks for infection can also increase based on where we spend most of our time during the winter: indoors.
-Here, we gather closely in rooms that may offer less-than-ideal ventilation and cramped personal space.
+Here, we gather closely in spaces that may offer less-than-ideal ventilation and cramped personal space.
 Heating systems also make indoor air drier.
 Studies have shown that these conditions can greatly affect the transmission of respiratory viruses.

 How to reduce your chance of infection